How can I get rid of my baby’s eczema? Can I?

-Dry Eczema Treatment In Babies
+How To Get Rid Of Dry Eczema In Babies

-Use a good moisturizing lotion on your baby’s eczema at least three times per day or more.
+- Use a good moisturizing lotion on your baby’s eczema at least three times per day or more.
 Either buy one that is made for babies (but it has to be for very dry skin) or ask at the pharmacy or the doctor.
-Some good brand are Eucerin and Lubriderm. .
+Some good brands are Eucerin and Lubriderm. .

-Other things to remember are to completely avoid pool baths (with chlorine) and make all baths short (and with a dash of baby oil in the water).
+- Other things to remember are to completely avoid pool baths (with chlorine) and make all baths short (and with a dash of baby oil in the water).

-Strong detergents, moist from saliva or sweat, wool and cigarette smoke should also be avoided.
+- Strong detergents, moist from saliva or sweat, wool, and cigarette smoke should also be avoided.

 - If your daughter spends a lot of time inside, then a humidifier in the room where she sleeps may also help.